fwd/nano-docs/docs/cloud.md

-# Cloud Wallets
+# Cloud Wallets (Beta)

 Secure programmatic wallets for the Nano blockchain.

-Wallets are encrypted.
-This API is free up to 1000 sends per address or 100 addresses per IP, 0.001 NANO per send after.
+Rate limit: 1000 send and/or 100 accounts per Domain/IP.
+[Prepaid API key](https://rpc.nano.to/) required for unlimited.

-> A commercial-grade, high-throughput version of this API is in development.
-[Contact us](mailto:support@nano.to) for volume pricing.
+> A commercial-grade, high-capacity version of this API is in development, expected Q1 2025.

 ## Get Started